robojones/gulp-webrequire/README.md

 This will allow your script files to be loaded parallely.
 You don't need to worry about the order in which your scripts are executed - If one of your scripts requires another one, `gulp-webrequire` will make sure that the required file is executed first.
-To reduce the overhead of code that needs to be added to all of your files, this modules works with a __small inline code-snippet__.
+To reduce the overhead of code that needs to be added to all of your files, there a __small inline code-snippet__.

 ## Inline snippet